Analogy-LogViewer/Analogy.LogViewer.RegexParser/README.md

 ![Serilog Settings](Assets/regexSettings.jpg)

-with the currect regular expression you can parse you custom format.
+with the correct regular expression you can parse you custom format.
 For example: in the screenshot this example log can be parsed:
 ```
 $2020-04-24 13:18:23,207|1|INFO|logsource|My Manager App Starting...
 $2020-04-24 13:28:24,380|1|WARN|files|file not found